Nexmobile

 NexgenRX is a Canadian provider of group benefit plans.
 Through their Nexmobile app, members can submit real-time and image claims and check their benefit usage.

-With the redesign of their web portal, they wanted to revamp Nexmobile, to;
+With the redesign of their web portal, they wanted to revamp Nexmobile for the following reasons;

 Reduce the number of crashes